JMIBarth/tutorials/bayesian_phylogenetic_inference/README.md

 	<summary> Optional: Inspect the entire posterior tree sample (click here)</summary>

 --------
 Open the file [`co1_strict_clock.trees`](./res/co1_strict_clock.trees) in [FigTree](https://github.com/rambaut/figtree/releases/tag/v1.4.4).
-The displayed phylogeny probably looks rather odd, with many extremely short branches.
-In the second tab of the menu on the left, you see a row titled “**Current Tree: 1 / 5001**” (or another number if you didn’t log 5,000 trees).
-This means that what’s displayed is the very first phylogeny sampled from the MCMC.
+The displayed phylogeny may look odd, with many very short branches, as it's the first tree sampled from the MCMC.
+In the second tab of the left menu, you'll see “**Current Tree: 1 / 5001**” (or another number depending on how many trees were logged).
 This is the starting tree that was randomly generated by BEAST 2 to initiate the MCMC chain.
 At the right of the top menu, you’ll see two buttons for “**Prev/Next**”.
-If you click on the symbol for “**Next**” repeatedly, you can see how the sampled phylogenies have changed throughout the course of the MCMC search.
+If you click on the symbol for “**Next**” repeatedly, you can see how the sampled phylogenies have changed throughout the MCMC search.
 Instead of clicking on this icon 5,000 times to see the last phylogeny, click on the **triangle** to the left of “Current Tree: X/5001” in the menu.
 This will open a field where you can directly enter the number of the tree that you’d like to see.
 Type “**5,001**” and hit enter.
-You should then see a phylogeny that looks much more realistic than the very first sampled phylogeny.
-But note that this is only the last sampled phylogeny, it may not be representative for the entire collection of phylogenies sampled during the MCMC.
+This will display the last sampled phylogeny, which should look more realistic.
+However, keep in mind that this is just one tree from the posterior tree sample, and may not represent the entire collection of trees sampled during the MCMC.
 This collection is called the “posterior tree sample”.

 --------
 </details>

-To generate a representative phylogeny summarizing the information from the posterior tree sample, open the program **TreeAnnotator** that you downloaded as part of the BEAST 2 package.
+To generate a representative phylogeny summarizing the information from the posterior tree sample, open the program **TreeAnnotator**, part of the BEAST 2 package.
 In "**Input Tree File**" load the tree file [`co1_strict_clock.trees`](./res/co1_strict_clock.trees).
 Also specify the same name, but with the ending `.tree` instead of `.trees` for the "**Output Tree File**".
 Define a burn-in percentage according to your interpretation of the log file in Tracer (usually 10 to 50%).
 Leave the default options for “Posterior probability limit” and “Target tree type” to generate a “**Maximum clade credibility tree**”, a summary tree for Bayesian analyses ([Heled & Bouckaert, 2013](https://doi.org/10.1186/1471-2148-13-221)).
 However, as “**Node heights**”, choose “Mean heights” rather than the default “Common Ancestor heights”.
-Mean heights are calculated for all trees in the set where the clade in monophyletic, whereas common ancestor heights are calculated based on the average over all trees in the set.
+Mean heights are calculated for all trees in the set where the clade is monophyletic, whereas common ancestor heights are calculated based on the average over all trees in the set.
 Then, click “**Run**”.
 This should only take seconds.

 <kbd>![](./img/treeannotator_001.png)</kbd>

 Close the program and re-open it to repeat the summarizing of trees with the same settings for the [`co1_relaxed_clock.trees`](./res/co1_relaxed_clock.trees) file.
 Save it as `co1_relaxed_clock.tree`.

 Open both the [`co1_strict_clock.tree`](./res/co1_strict_clock.tree) and [`co1_relaxed_clock.tree`](./res/co1_relaxed_clock.tree) files in [FigTree](https://github.com/rambaut/figtree/releases/tag/v1.4.4) in two separate windows.
 Apply the next steps to both tree files.

 Sort the taxa according to node order using **"Decreasing node order**" in FigTree's "**Tree**" menu (or command-d).
 This should move *Haematopus ater* to the top of the plot.

 To see the support values for each node, set a tick next to “**Node Labels**” in the menu on the left and click on the triangle to open the menu.
 Choose “**posterior**” from the drop-down menu next to “**Display**”.
-You’ll see that most clades are rather well-supported with a posterior probability close to 1.
+Most clades are rather well-supported with a posterior probability close to 1.
 For Bayesian posterior probabilities, a value above 0.95 is considered reliable and means that the tree is correct with a probability of 95% (assuming that the model is correct).

-To also see the age estimates, check the box next to “**Scale axis**”.
-This will show a grid for the time line; however, the ages on the scale at the bottom will appear wrong.
-Click the "**triangle**" to the left of “Scale Axis” to open the corresponding field and set a tick for “**Reverse axis**” in this field.
+To see the age estimates, check the box next to “**Scale axis**”.
+This will display a time scale grid, but the ages on the scale at the bottom may appear incorrect.
+To fix this, click the "**triangle**" next to “Scale Axis” to open the corresponding field, and then tick the “**Reverse axis**” option.

 ![](../img/question_icon.png) Where did we place the age constraint?
 Does the age corresponds to the age we specified?